JJ-Cham/CSC120-FinalProject/README.md

 ## Design justification
+I designed the game using a simple but strong object-oriented structure with classes for Game, Player, Train, CarLocation, and Item.
+Each class has a clear responsibility, making the program organized, easy to understand, and easy to extend later.

+Alternative considered:
+At first, I thought about not creating a Train class, and instead just linking CarLocation objects directly inside Game.
+But I decided against that because putting all the train setup into Train.java makes the code way more modular and easier to change — if I wanted to add or rearrange cars later, I would only need to edit the Train class, not the whole game logic.

 ## Additional Reflection Questions
  - What was your **overall approach** to tackling this project?

  - What **new thing(s)** did you learn / figure out in completing this project?
+   I feel like I learned so many new things on this journey.
+How to build a real text adventure engine from scratch in Java using objects and relationships.
+Also, that it's not as difficult as it may seem to make a text-based game.

+   - How to lock and unlock areas using item-based challenges (Crowbar + Key puzzles).

+   - How to use random events and timers to create pressure and atmosphere for the player.

+   - How to write helper methods like isTimeUp(), randomEvent(), and addTime() to keep my code organized.

+   - How important it is to plan my world layout (map) before writing the code, so the flow made sense.

  - Is there anything that you wish you had **implemented differently**?

  - If you had **unlimited time**, what additional features would you implement?
+   If I had more time, I would add:

+   - More detailed room exploration: Like "search seat" or "open luggage" to make finding items harder.

+   - Dynamic random events: Monsters, cave-ins, or train movement that blocks paths temporarily.

+   - Sound effects and animations using JavaFX for a full visual experience.

+   - Multiple escape routes: Maybe climbing onto the roof of the train or breaking into tunnels.

+   - Hidden lore: Newspaper clippings or old messages that tell a creepy story about why the subway is abandoned.

+   - I would also probably add Level 2: once you escape the first train, you realize you're still trapped underground, and have to navigate tunnels to find your way out.
+Or make it even bigger to where different stations or lines add even more cool aspects to the game.

  - What was the most helpful **piece of feedback** you received while working on your project?
 Who gave it to you?
  - If you could go back in time and give your past self some **advice** about this project, what hints would you give?
  - _If you worked with a team:_ please comment on how your **team dynamics** influenced your experience working on this project.